 There are also special sugar glider diet plans, an example of such a recipe can be found here.
 Many glider owners also supplement their food.

 As you can see, when you get a sugar glider there’s a lot you have to take into consideration when it comes to feeding them.
-You have to ensure they get the right calcium:phosphorus ratio and make sure they eat the correct foods.
+You have to ensure they get the right calcium to phosphorus ratio and make sure they eat the correct foods.
 When compared to other small pets, such as hamsters, feeding is a lot harder; you can’t simply give them a diet made up of pellets like you can with other pets.

 Something else that you have to consider before you get a sugar glider is that they live for a very long time.
 In the wild, they have a lifespan of 3 to 9 years.
 But in captivity, they can live for up to 15 years, pretty much as long as dogs and cats!

-If you’re adopting a glider, you have to be really sure that you want one and can take care of one for their entire life.
+If you’re adopting a glider, you have to be really sure that you want one and can take care of one for its entire life.
 Of course, they will always remain incredibly cute, but at some point, the novelty factor will wear off.

 You cannot decide that at some point you are bored with them and do not want them anymore.
 They can not survive if you release them into the wild.
 It happens all too often that people buy a glider on impulse only to later realize that they are not financially prepared, or do not have the time to give these creatures a proper life.
 As a result, many of them end up either being abandoned or brought to a shelter.